qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Overlapping control
 -------------------

 Overlapping can be controlled by the overlap tool.
-By default overlap is allowed.
+Three modes are available:

+#.
+Allow Overlap
-Two other modes exist, 'Avoid Overlap on Active Layer' and 'Follow Advanced Configuration'.
+#.
+Avoid Overlap on Active Layer
+#.
+Follow Advanced Configuration

-The second mode prevent any overlap with other features from the layer being editted.
-The last mode is the the previous behavior, where ovelapping is controlled on a layer basis in the snapping configuration.
+Allow Overlap is the default setting.
+The 'Avoid Overlap on Active Layer' prevent any overlap with other features from the layer being edited.
+And 'Follow Advanced Configuration' allows the overlapping setting to be set on a layer basis in the advanced configuration panel.

+With avoid overlap enabled, if you already have one polygon, you can digitize a second one such that they intersect.
+QGIS will then cut the second polygon to the boundary of the existing one.
+The advantage is that you don't have to digitize all vertices of the common boundary.

 .. note:: If the new geometry is totally covered by existing ones, it gets cleared, and QGIS will show an error message.